cool-firer/raw-js2yaml/README.md

 ## Usage

-Unlike `js-yaml`、`json-to-pretty-yaml` or other packages, The purpose of this pacakge is to convert json object to yaml string without converting  json value(double quotes json values), that is why called raw.
+Unlike `js-yaml`、`json-to-pretty-yaml` or other packages, The purpose of this package is to convert json object to yaml string without converting  json value(double quotes json values), that is why called raw.

 ## Example